 To better understand how a frustum works, here's a reference picture:

 Near and far planes are used for better performance.
-Realistically, rendering anything outside our field of vision is a waste of hardware performance that could be used rendering something that we can actually see.
+Realistically, rendering anything outside our field of vision is a waste of hardware performance that could be used to render something that we can actually see.

 So everything that the player can't see is implicitly stored in memory, even though it isn't visually present.
 Here's a great video of how rendering only within the frustum looks like.

 After this setup, I imagine we're asking ourselves the same question: